Miffyli/ToriLLE/README.md

 ```

 ## Requirements
 Tested to work on Windows 10 and Ubuntu 16.04.
+Tested on Python versions 3.5 and 3.6, and will likely not work on 2.7.

 * Numpy (Python)
 * FileLock (Python)